Leveraging Minimum Viable Products to test and validate your business idea

 Spree Integration: we adapted Spree for the MOD project, customizing it based on the platform’s needs.
 The challenge of working with this open-source project was identifying the best practices and guidelines followed within Spree in order to make the most out of the platform.

 By engaging with our expert team of developers, MOD was able to meet their tight deadline and successfully launch the platform.
 Their satisfaction with the quality of our work has resulted in a long-term partnership, where VAIRIX still provides maintenance services.
 You can read MOD’s five-star review of our work on Clutch.

 Our teams at VAIRIX are seasoned in MVP development using Agile, Scrum and Lean approaches in our day to day work with our partners in the United States.
+We are also featured within the top app development agencies of 2020 according to DesignRush.
 If you’re looking for a reliable team to build your next product, get in touch to meet our team and get your project started.